-My recent, current, and upcoming classroom teaching at UW includes BIOL 220,
+My current and recent teaching at UW includes BIOL 220,

 Upward Bound course.

 From 2003 to 2006, I helped teach "Biological

 Frameworks For Engineers," a problem-based learning course that

 skills to various biological systems.
 The course was offered